LuisAverhoff/Senti-Server/README.md

 ```
 message = {
-  polarity: 'A value between -1.0 and 1.0. -1.0 is completely negative and 1.0 is completely positive.
+  polarity: 'A value between -1.0 and 1.0. -1.0 is completely negative and 1.0 is completely positive.',
+  hashtags: {
+    words: [], 'A list of all the hashtags we found for a single tweet.'
+    frequencies: [] 'How many times each hashtag appeared in the tweet.'
+  }
 }
 ```